 Telephone conversations, for example with our hotline, will only be recorded with your consent for the purposes covered by your consent (e.g. quality assurance, training purposes).
 Consent to recording of conversations is of course voluntary.
 You may withdraw consent at any time with effect for the future, for example by asking the employee on the phone to stop the recording.
 You can find further information under “Which data protection rights do I have?”.

-Please also take into account the notice on the processing of social network data in connection with social network functions under “Info on websites and apps”.
+Please also refer to the notes on the processing of social network data related to social network features under “Info on websites and apps” and “Information about Social Media Fan Pages”.

-Zalando currently uses Facebook’s Messenger service and social plug-ins/logins from the following social networks:
+Zalando currently uses the Facebook messenger service and social plug-ins / logins for the following social networks:

 For particular purposes, we also collect data on your device’s current location when you use our services.
 Two different technologies are used for this.